 He’ll be 43 on Sunday, but you better believe teams will be lining up for his services should his current squad deem him expendable.

 As always, there are some pretty notable snubs who will not be attending the festivities.
 Here are three from the local teams, as well as four others from outside the area.

 What is of particular concern to the Islanders is that the third spot on their top line has been a revolving door for much of the season.
 The solution has yet to prevent itself.

 The New Jersey Devils have gone just 2-3-0 since making their coaching change during the Christmas break, but the oldest Devil rang in the New Year by making NHL history.

 Jaromir Jagr scored three times to spark a rare offensive outburst by the New Jersey Devils as they beat the Philadelphia Flyers 5-2 on Saturday night.

 It’s getting late early for the Devils, who begin the week with just two wins in their last 11 games (2-6-3) and have fallen to a season-low four games below .500 (11-15-5), tied for 12th in the Eastern Conference standings.

-Jaromir Jagr had a goal and two assists, and the New Jersey Devils scored four goals in the third period of a 5-2 victory over the Carolina Hurricanes on Friday night.
+Jaromir Jagr had a goal and an assist in his 1,500th NHL game, and the New Jersey Devils defeated the Carolina Hurricanes 2-1 Monday night.